Protocols

 When choosing a peer in relation to a given address - in addition to the distance between them - the Kademlia component will take into account two other factors:

-• we should also prioritise those downstream peers that managed to produce responses in a previously computed amount of time (that would take into consideration the average time needed for a hop multiplied by the expected number of hops needed to reach a target neighbourhood).
+- we should also prioritise those downstream peers that managed to produce responses in a previously computed amount of time (that would take into consideration the average time needed for a hop multiplied by the expected number of hops needed to reach a target neighborhood).

 Kademila should be indexing peers by their proximity order and peers rating in order to prioritize peers based on their expected performance.